Taking Ink Fingerprints

 USCIS often requires that copies of vital statistics records and civil documents from foreign countries be submitted with most applications, including naturalization applications.

 If you have a situation where you do not have a vital statistics record or civil document, such as a birth certificate or marriage certificate, from your home country please visit the Department of State reciprocity page.
-This site has information about what vital statistic and civil documents are available from various nations as well as information about how to obtain a new document if needed.
-Select the country of your choice, and then click on “Jump to Country Documents” to find detailed information about this issue.
+This site has information about what vital statistics and civil documents are available from various nations as well as information about how to obtain a new document if needed.

 The certification format should include the certifier’s name, signature, address, and date of certification.
 A suggested format is: